ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/installation.md

 The URL of the Admin Node Manager is displayed (for example, `https://127.0.0.1:8090`).
 You can go to this URL in your browser to access the API Gateway Manager tools.

 Click **Finish** to complete the installation.
 Policy Studio is launched if you selected that option.
 If you selected to install the QuickStart tutorial, it is also launched in a browser window.

+## Uninstall API Gateway with uninstaller

+After you run the installer for the first time, it creates an uninstaller file (`uninstall.exe`) and a file to store the items configuration (`uninstall.dat`).
+After that, every time that you rerun the installer, it overwrites the `uninstall.dat` with the most recently added items.

+The uninstaller does not take any options, it only prompts you to confirm that you wish to uninstall.
+After you confirm, it will then remove the files added by the prior run according to the data present in `uninstall.dat`.
+This means that if the installer was run more than once, only the most recently added items will be removed.

+The uninstaller does not remove your `apiprojects` folder.

+## Manually uninstall API Gateway

+To uninstall API Gateway manually:

+1. Run `killall vshell` to stop any running instances or Node Managers
+2. Delete the install directory, as well as any `init.d` or `systemd` service scripts that might have been created by the user to automatically start gateway components on restart.

+On Windows platforms, the client tools can be uninstalled by deleting the installation directory.
+There are no registry entries.